CSC-3380-Spring-2025/Team-19/README.md

 ## About Our Software
 WordStorm is a fun and mentally challenging collection of word games built with Flutter.
 It includes three games: Scattergories, LetterQuest, and Word Ladder.
 Each game was designed to challenge your vocabulary and problem-solving skills in a different way.

-Players start from a simple game selection screen, and once a game begins, a timer tracks how quickly they complete the challenge giving the player a score.The layout is clean, the design is user-friendly, and the games are easy to pick up and play using our how to play section.
+Players start from a simple game selection screen, and once a game begins, a timer tracks how quickly they complete the challenge giving the player a score.
+The layout is clean, the design is user-friendly, and the games are easy to pick up and play using our how to play section.

 ## Browsers Tested on
 Chrome\